 Detergent is the workhorse that lifts stains and removes soils.
 Care homes typically choose between:

-- Bio detergents (contain enzymes) — best for protein and food stains such as blood, milk, or gravy
+- Bio detergents — contain enzymes and work well on protein and food stains such as blood, milk, or gravy

 - Ocean P5 Professional Laundry Detergent — budget-friendly and reliable